internetarchive/openlibrary/CONTRIBUTING.md

 2. **Make PRs _self-contained_**: They should clearly describe what changes have taken place.
 A reviewer should (for the most part) be able to complete a review without having to look at other issues.
 3. **Resolve all code review (CR) comments**: Treat comments as a todo list.
 Most PRs will require some edits before getting merged, so don't get discouraged if you have to make some changes!
 4. **Reply when resolving CR comments**: When resolving a comment, reply with either "DONE" or "WON'T FIX because ...".
 A reviewer will unresolve a comment if they feel it's necessary.

+## QA Testing

+Once a Pull Request has been subitted, ask an approved member of staff to spin up an isolated kubernetes Open Library pod for the branch that you're working on.
+They will give you a link which will let you test your branch's current code against a near-production environment.
+Read more about our [Plans for Kubernetes](#kubernetes)